biplabbose/StateTransition/README.md

 | __...__            | ...          | ... | ...            |
 | __cell_state_m-1__ | ...          | ... | ...            |

 Once all the independent optimizations are completed, the best solution from each optimization run will be estimated and exported to a tab-delimited text file, `bestOfEachRun.txt`.
-From this data, the optimal solution is estimated by considering the solution with minimum objective function 1.
+The solution with minimum objective function 1 is considered the optimal solution.
 The details about the optimal solution are exported to a tab-delimited text file, `summary.txt`.

 ## Test data